Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-2.md

 }
 ```

 But all we want is the `access_token` value.
-So we use `jq` tool to get it! `jq` can provide filtering on JSON data.
+So we use [the `jq` tool](https://stedolan.github.io/jq/manual) to get it! `jq` can provide filtering on JSON data.
 It gets data from standard input and writes the filtered result into standard output.
 So piping `jq  -j .result.access_token` to the previous command will filter the `curl` JSON response to just the `access_token` value. the `-j` option (or `--join-output`) in the `jq` command will not append a new line to the `jq` result.

 And now `awk`.
 It's actually a scripting language mostly used for pattern scanning and processing.
 Piping the `access_token` value to `awk '{print "Bearer "$1}'` will result in an output like `Bearer <generated token>`.
 The `print` command writes the specified string literal to the standard output.
 The `"Bearer "` is a constant literal concatinated to to the `$1` which is the string value obtained from execution of the previous `jq` command.